crytic/building-secure-contracts/program-analysis/echidna/basic/working-with-eth.md

 ## Controlling the amount of ether in payable functions

-The amount of ether to send in each payable function will be randomly selected, but with a maximum value determined by the `maxValue` value with a default of 100 eth per transaction:
+The amount of ether to send in each payable function will be randomly selected, but with a maximum value determined by the `maxValue` value with a default of 100 ether per transaction:

 ```yaml
 maxValue: 100000000000000000000
 ```

-This means that each transaction will contain, at most, 100 eth in value.
+This means that each transaction will contain, at most, 100 ether in value.
 However, there is no maximum that will be used in total.
 The maximum amount to receive will be determined by the number of transactions.
-If you are using 100 transactions (`--seq-len 100`), then the maximum amount of ether in transactions will be 100 \* 100 eth.
+If you are using 100 transactions (`--seq-len 100`), then the maximum amount of ether in transactions will be 100 \* 100 ether.

 Keep in mind that the balance of the senders (e.g. `msg.sender.balance`) is a fixed value that will NOT change between transactions.
 This value is determined by the following config option: